KejiaZhang-Robust/VAP/README.md

 # 🚀 News

 📢 **[2025-02-02] VAP is now open-source!** Explore our **Visual Adversarial Perturbation (VAP)** method to mitigate object hallucinations in LVMs.
 Check out the repo and get started! 🔥

+📢 **[2025-02-03] Our paper “Poison as Cure: Visual Noise for Mitigating Object Hallucinations in LVMs” is now available!** 🎉

 ---